An

 high honors…

-then off to Germany (via Catterick)
+then off to Germany ( via Catterick )

-Then in the Control Data Institute, London
+Then, after my Army time I was in the Control Data Institute, London

 Oct-1977